dlt-hub/dlt/docs/website/docs/intro.md

 load_info = pipeline.run(foo)
 ```

-Check out the [getting started guide](getting-started) to learn more about working with Python data.
+Check out the [build a dlt pipeline](tutorial/load-data-from-an-api) tutorial to learn more about working with Python data.

   </TabItem>